Professor Anthony Milton

 Co-editor of Manchester University Press monograph series - 'Politics, Culture and Society in Early Modern Britain’

-Member of the editorial board of the Journal for the History of Reformed Pietism
+Member of the editorial boards of the Journal for the History of Reformed Pietism, Reformation and Renaissance Review; and Studies in Puritanism .

 ‘International Assessor’ for the Irish Government’s Post-Doctoral Scheme